Simon Amor: Playing career

-Coaching
+Coaching career

 In 2008, Amor signed as a player/coach for London Scottish.
-He became a Performance Advisor at UK Sport and was appointed on to the Advisory Board of Ultimate Rugby Sevens.
+He became a Performance Advisor at UK Sport and was appointed on to the advisory board of Ultimate Rugby Sevens.
 In May 2010, Amor took over the role of Head Coach for London Scottish, and in November 2011, took over the role of Director of Rugby at the club.
 In 2012 he led them to promotion to the RFU Championship.

+England

-He was Head Coach of the England women sevens team at the 2009 Rugby World Cup Sevens.
+Amor was Head Coach of the England women sevens team at the 2009 Rugby World Cup Sevens.
 In September 2013 he took over the role of Head Coach of the England national rugby sevens team and was the longest serving England 7s coach.
 He was responsible for bringing together the men's and women's programs and oversaw them both.
-In 2016, Amor was appointed Head Coach of the Great Britain Sevens team who went on to win a silver medal at the Olympic Games in Rio, Brazil.
+In 2016, Amor was appointed Head Coach of the Great Britain Sevens team who won a silver medal at the Olympic Games in Rio, Brazil.

 2017 saw England finish 2nd in the World Rugby Sevens Series, equaling their highest ever finish.
 The previous time this was achieved was in 2006 when Amor was captain of the squad.
-In 2018 England were runners up at the 2018 Rugby World Cup Sevens.
-2019 saw both the men's and the women's sevens teams qualify for 2020 Summer Olympics.
-In 2020, he was appointed attack coach of the England Rugby team, under Eddie Jones where the team won the 2020 6 Nations Championship and the Autumn Nations Cup.
-He left the role in May 2021.
-He is currently the head coach of the Japan national rugby sevens team.
+England were runners up at the 2018 Rugby World Cup Sevens.
+Amor coached the men's seven teams to qualification for the 2020 Summer Olympics, but moved on to coach the 15s game before the event.

+In January 2020, he was appointed attack coach of the England Rugby team, under Eddie Jones where the team won the 2020 Six Nations Championship and the Autumn Nations Cup.
+He left the role in May 2021, following England's poor showing in the 2021 Six Nations.

+Other sevens coaching

+Amor is currently the head coach of the men's United States national rugby sevens team.